-Drugstores are generally called pharmacies, but sometimes referred to as chemists' shops.
-The biggest drugstore chain in the country is Boots, which has outlets everywhere, except for the smallest towns.
-If you're in a rural area, look for shops marked with a sign of a green cross; almost all small drugstores have one of these.
+Drugstores are generally called pharmacies, but sometimes referred to as chemists.
+The biggest drugstore chain in the country is Boots, which has outlets in all but the smallest towns.
+If you're in a rural area, look for shops marked with a sign of a green cross.

 Supermarkets and newsagents all usually have a small supply of cold and headache medicines, often behind the cash register.
 As in the United States, large supermarkets will have a bigger supply.